zapier/visual-builder/docs/_partner_case_studies/paperform.md

 ### Reduced developer time on integrations

-It's hard to imagine a product like Paperform without a large library of integrations—forms are a horizontal product with countless use cases.
+It's hard to imagine a tool like Paperform without a large library of integrations—forms are a horizontal product with countless use cases.

 "Zapier has enabled us to bring our service to market without getting buried in the technical details of managing hundreds of direct integrations," McPherson says.